 Live streaming, or the transmission of live video, has taken the world by storm.
 Whether it’s a friend live streaming their workout routine or a celebrity answering fan questions, the personal nature of live video is innately appealing.live

 But, because live video is unpredictable and strays from traditional marketing methods, many B2B marketers speculate whether live streaming has a place within their corporate social media strategy.

-Today, we’ll let you decide for yourself.
+Today, we’ll let these live video statistics speak for themselves.
 We’ve compiled 22 live streaming statistics that will inform and evolve your B2B marketing strategy.
 Keep reading!

 General live streaming statistics